Growth Metrics

 Texas Instruments (TXN) Long-Term Debt Issuances (2017 - 2025)

-Texas Instruments (TXN) has disclosed Long-Term Debt Issuances for 13 consecutive years, with $1.2 billion as the latest value for Q2 2025.
+Texas Instruments' Long-Term Debt Issuances history spans 14 years, with the latest figure at $1.2 billion for Q2 2025.

 • For the quarter ending Q2 2025, Long-Term Debt Issuances changed N/A year-over-year to $1.2 billion, compared with a TTM value of $1.2 billion through Dec 2025, down 59.77%, and an annual FY2025 reading of $1.2 billion, down 59.77% over the prior year.